prometheus/test-infra/tools/commentMonitor/README.md

 See [the github issue events api](https://developer.github.com/v3/issues/events/) for some examples.

+If running as a webhook, the `regex_string`, `event_type` and `comment_template` can be specified in the `eventmap.yml` file.
+See [Running as a webhook for more information](#running-as-a-webhook)

 #### Environment Variables:
-- `COMMENT_TEMPLATE`: If set, will post a comment with the content.
+- `COMMENT_TEMPLATE` (only used when **not** running in webhook mode) : If set, will post a comment with the content.
 It uses the Golang template variables substitutions.
 If content text includes a variable name `{{ index .
 "SOME_VAR" }}` that exists as an env variable or comment argument it is expanded with the content of the variable.
 - `LABEL_NAME`: If set, will add the label to the PR.
 - `GITHUB_TOKEN` : GitHub oauth token used for posting comments and settings the label.